grinnell-cs/csc151-images/_labs/recursion-basics.md

 B side: [recursion-basics-b.rkt](../code/labs/recursion-basics-b.rkt)
 -->

 b.
 Grab the code from the following link.
-Side A will be the person closer to the board.
+As usual, side A will be the person closer to the board.

 * [recursion-basics.rkt](../code/labs/recursion-basics.rkt)